chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-12-02-expectations.markdown

 ---
 layout: post
-title:  "Expectations"
+title:  "Rational Expectations"
 date:   2023-12-02 21:00:00 -0600
 categories: database
 ---
 "If you give a man a fish, you feed him for a day.
 If you teach a man to fish, you feed him for a lifetime." ~ Anonymous

-# Reasonable Expectations
+# Rational Expectations
 While database engineers (and administrators) want to be helpful and answer questions, you should not expect your database engineer to:

 1. Make “the database” work the way you *think* it works.